What are they? Should you get one? And could yours go 'dumb'?

 Unfortunately, there's no easy way of knowing or finding out.
 The plan is for SMETS 1 meters to be remotely upgraded with software to allow them to meet SMETS 2 specifications and be connected to the central network.
 It was originally due to be completed by the end of 2020, but there have been numerous delays.

-The Government-backed Data Communications Company (DCC), which is responsible for putting the infrastructure in that underpins the roll-out of smart meters, told us that 3.5 million SMETS 1 meters have been upgraded so far – but that leaves around 14 million meters still to go.
+The Government-backed Data Communications Company (DCC), which is responsible for putting the infrastructure in that underpins the roll-out of smart meters, has upgraded almost 10 million SMETS 1 meters so far – but there's five million more to go.

 It told us that it is prioritising meters that have gone 'dumb', so if you have switched and your meter lost functionality, yours should either already be upgraded or will be shortly.

 However, the DCC wouldn't give us a timeline of when it expects all SMETS 1 meters to be upgraded.